adamrossnelson/nces_inst_pick_list_builder/README.md

-# NCES Institutional Pick List Builder
+# NCES Based Institutional Pick List Builder

 Code that can efficiently build pick list of NCES IPEDS listed institutions of higher education.
 Uses data from NCES.